-- Also played with in that Basaara and his singing is hardly effective at all for the first 4th of the series, and most of the military and other characters seem him as a nuisance and an uneeded distraction.
+- Also played with in that Basara's singing is hardly effective at all for the first fourth of the series, with most of the military and other characters seeing him as a nuisance and an unneeded distraction.

 - Porco Rosso has Gina, in one of the most touching examples.